ur-whitelab/hoomd-tf/sphinx-docs/source/compilation.rst

 ::

     python >= 3.6
-    tensorflow >= 2.0
+    tensorflow == 2.3.0
     hoomd >= 2.6.0
     tbb-devel (only for hoomd 2.8 and above if installed with conda)

 tbb-devel is required for HOOMD-blue 2.8 or above when using the HOOMD-blue conda release.
 It is not automatically installed when installing HOOMD-blue, so use ``conda install -c conda-forge tbb-devel`` to install.
-The TensorFlow version should be any TensorFlow 2 release.
+The TensorFlow version should be TensorFlow 2.3 release.
 It is recommended you install via pip:

 .. code:: bash